 Board Certification in Psychoanalysis Application

-An Introduction The CIPS Board Certification program was introduced in 2016 to enable CIPS members to attain an advanced practice credential in psychoanalysis.
+The CIPS Board Certification program was introduced in 2016 to enable CIPS members to attain an advanced practice credential in psychoanalysis.
 It was designed to serve the unique needs of our diverse community in accordance with our commitment to the values of diversity, academic freedom, and lifelong learning.
 It is also intended to promote the professional standing of psychoanalysis in society by strengthening the credentialing system of psychoanalysis.

 Credentialing is a fundamental feature of professions and professional status.
 Professions are, by definition, credentialed occupations.
 A profession’s viability depends, in part, on the rigor, credibility and comprehensiveness of its credentialing system.
 A mature credentialing system contains three different components:

 - certification of individual professionals